 3. Silicofluorides and Lead

-In the laboratory study, a team of researchers submerged lead-containing brass pipes in water with various water treatment chemicals, including silicofluorides, under carefully controlled conditions.
-In so doing, the authors found that silicofluorides significantly increased the level of lead in the water, particularly when added in conjunction with chloramines (a disinfectant commonly used as an alternative to chlorine).
+In 2007, a team of researchers from the University of North Carolina submerged lead-containing brass pipes in water with various water treatment chemicals, including silicofluorides, under carefully controlled conditions.
+The authors found that silicofluorides significantly increased the level of lead in the water, particularly when added in conjunction with chloramines and chlorine.
 As the authors noted:

 “Prior to the present study, no one had looked at brass corrosion by combinations of either chlorine or chloramine with water fluoridating agents.
 Several factors applicable to such combinations can produce more corrosion than either of the disinfectants or fluoridating agents alone.”

-Consistent with these laboratory findings, an analysis of the CDC’s national data on blood leads levels found that children drinking water treated with silicofluorides had a significantly elevated risk of exceeding the estimated hazard threshold for lead in blood (5 ug/dL).
-According to the authors, the results indicate that an average of 2 out of every 100 children drinking “silicofluoridated” water will exceed the safe threshold of lead in their blood as a result of fluoridation.
+Consistent with these laboratory findings, an analysis of CDC’s national data on blood leads levels found that children drinking water treated with silicofluorides are at 20% greater risk of exceeding the estimated hazard threshold for lead in blood (5 ug/dL).

 The current evidence, therefore, does suggest that fluoridating water supplies can increase the lead exposure of some children, particularly those living in old homes and in communities where both hydrofluorosilicic acid and chloramines are added to the water.